Should You Declare Academic Bankruptcy?

 How to File for Academic Bankruptcy

-In making the decision to file for academic bankruptcy, it is highly recommended that you first consult with both an academic counselor, as well as a financial aid officer.
-Making the decision to academically bankrupt a semester is not one to be taken lightly, and the guidance of college personnel is highly recommended.
+In deciding to file for academic bankruptcy, it is highly recommended that you first consult with both an academic counselor and a financial aid officer.
+Deciding to go academically bankrupt a semester is not taken lightly, and the guidance of college personnel is highly recommended.

-Once you have made the decision to utilize academic bankruptcy, you will most likely need to file a petition with the Dean’s Office at your community college, although this may vary from campus to campus.
+Once you have decided to utilize academic bankruptcy, you will most likely need to petition the Dean’s Office at your community college.
+However, this may vary from campus to campus.
 The petition will be reviewed for eligibility, and you will be notified regarding the approval or disapproval of your academic bankruptcy.

-Every community college outlines its own policies, regulations, and guidelines regarding academic bankruptcy.
+Every community college outlines its policies, regulations, and guidelines regarding academic bankruptcy.
 Meeting with your college counselor is the first step in determining if academic bankruptcy should be a route you choose to take.
 It is a viable option for students who have had one rough semester and need to improve their GPA.
-However, there could be negative consequences for students who wish to transfer to a four-year institution that should be taken into consideration.
+However, there could be negative consequences for students who wish to transfer to a four-year institution, which should be considered.
 Additionally, academic transcripts will include a notation that a semester has been bankrupted, so be prepared to explain the situation to potential employers.

 Additional Resources [+]